Coiot/cbr-main/src/albums/s5/Episode5.md

 - scene_number: 100
   scene_title: "In The Middle Eastern Africa Of Our House"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode5-scene100.jpeg
-  narration: "<p>Maravi’s final neighbor bids Maravi “Hello” and “Goodbye”, choosing to send a settler guarded by a spearman as their choice of attack.
-Please don’t tell me this will somehow be a win for Maravi.</p>"
+  narration: "<p>Maravi’s final neighbor bids Maravi “Hello” and “Goodbye”, choosing to send a settler guarded by a spearman as their choice of attack. <strong>Please don’t tell me this will somehow be a win for Maravi.</strong></p>"
 - scene_number: 101
   scene_title: "Chef Bayardee"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode5-scene101.jpeg